DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 The CBC mode encrypts blocks with the same block length.
 As you may think, certainly not all the plaintext messages length are a multiple of the cipher block length.
 So, how this problem can be solved?
 How a 14-byte message is encrypted where cipher blocks are 8 bytes?
 One of the techniques used is **padding**.

-The **padding** makes the ciphertext longer than the plaintext to maintain each block with the same size allowing to encrypt a message of any length.
+The **padding** makes the plaintext longer with extra bytes to maintain each block with the same size allowing to encrypt a message of any length.
 For block ciphers, padding is applied according to the [PKCS#7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS#5_and_PKCS#7) standard and [RFC 5652](https://tools.ietf.org/html/rfc5652#section-6.3).
 The standard says, the value to pad with is the number of bytes of padding that remains to fill a block.
 More technically, the message is expanded and extra bytes are added to the plaintext in order to complete a block.

 > Take in mind that one char is one byte in size.
 As an example, 8 chars are equal to 8 bytes.

-For example, let's try to encrypt `FAKEGUY` with a block size of 8 bytes (or 8 characters).
-The message would be padded to `FAKEGUY\x01`.
-Why `\x01` at the end?
-According to the standard mentioned above, if there is one byte to complete the block, the message is padded with `\x01`.
-If there were two bytes the pad would be with `\x02`.
+For example, let's try to encrypt `FAKEGUY`(0x46414b45475559) with a block size of 8 bytes (or 8 characters).
+The message would be padded to 0x46414b45475559**01**.
+Why `01` at the end?
+According to the standard mentioned above, if there is one byte to complete the block, the message is padded with `01`.
+If there were two bytes the pad would be with `02`.
 Let's show a practical example of how this works with different message lengths and their pads.

 ```
 Block size: 8 bytes
+Message: FAKEGUY --> 0x46414b45475559 (Hexadecimal)

      Message                              Padded Message

-     FAKEGUY (7 bytes)   -->      FAKEGUY\x01
+     0x46414b45475559 (7 bytes)   -->     0x46414b45475559

-     FAKEGU (6 bytes)    -->      FAKEGU\x02\x02
+     0x46414b454755   (6 bytes)   -->     0x46414b454755\x02\x02

-     FAKE   (4 bytes)    -->      FAKE\x04\x04\x04\x04
+     0x46414b4547     (4 bytes)   -->     0x46414b4547\x04\x04\x04\x04
 ```

 Now with a message longer than 8 bytes.

 ```
-     FAKEGUYROCKS (12 bytes)     -->    FAKEGUYROCKS\x04\x04\x04\x04
+Message: FAKEGUYROCKS --> 0x46414b45475559524f434b53 (12 bytes)

 ```
+Becomes,
+> 0x46414b45475559524f434b53**04040404**

-The message `FAKEGUYROCKS` is 12 bytes (or 12 characters) long so, the message is split into two blocks with a total of 16 bytes (8 + 8 bytes).
+The message `0x46414b45475559524f434b53` is 12 bytes (or 12 characters) long so, the message is split into two blocks with a total of 16 bytes (8 + 8 bytes).
 The padding was added due to in the last block was not complete.
-Thus, a pad of `\x04\x04\x04\x04` was added because four bytes were remaining.
+Thus, a pad of `04040404` was added because four bytes were remaining.

 Additionally, if the message is a complete multiple of the size block, **padding is still added**, an empty block to be more precise.
 This looks a nonsense feature, I can feel your brain-blowing, right now.

 > _Why adding a pad if the message length is a multiple of the block size?_

 Well, imagine if your plaintext is literally `POTATO\x02\x02`.
 How could you distinguish a plaintext which content is `POTATO` (6 bytes) and `POTATO\x02\x02` (the `\x02\x02` at the end it seems  padding, but in reality it's part of the string).
-As a result, a full length block like `POTATOES` (8 bytes or chars) is padded to `POTATOES\x08\x08\x08\x08\x08\x08\x08\x08`.
+As a result, a full length block like `POTATOES` (8 bytes or chars) is padded to `POTATOES\x08\x08\x08\x08\x08\x08\x0\x08` which in hexadecimal is `0x504f5441544f45530808080808080808`.

 ### **Oracle**